Say You Love Me (Simply Red song)

-"Say You Love Me" is a 1998 song by British soul and pop band Simply Red, released as the second single from their sixth album, Blue (1998).
-Written by frontman Mick Hucknall, it was quite successful in Europe, peaking at number four in Hungary and number seven in the UK.
-Additionally, it was a top 20 hit in Austria, Ireland, Italy and Scotland.
-On the Eurochart Hot 100, the single reached number 24 in May 1998.
+"Say You Love Me" is a song by British soul and pop band Simply Red, released in April 1998, by EastWest Records, as the second single from their sixth album, Blue (1998).
+It is written by frontman Mick Hucknall and produced by AGM, the production team by Andy Wright, Gota Yashiki and Hucknall.
+The song was quite successful in Europe, peaking at number one in Estonia and Latvia, number four in Hungary and number seven on the UK Singles Chart.
+Additionally, it was a top-20 hit in Austria, Ireland, Italy and Scotland.
+On the Eurochart Hot 100, it reached number 24.
+The accompanying music video was directed by German director Marcus Nispel, and filmed in the US.

 Critical reception

-Gene Armstrong from the Arizona Daily Star deemed the song a "languorous slow-dance number" and "sultry".
+Gene Armstrong from the Arizona Daily Star named the song a "languorous slow-dance number" and "sultry".
 Scottish newspaper Daily Record wrote, "Simply Red's latest ballad has all the makings of a summer classic.
 It's one of the best songs yet by Mick Hucknall, who says he has finally discovered he is a romantic at heart."
 Gus Bode from The Daily Egyptian noted that it "recall(s) vintage Simply Red tracks".
 Graham Clark from The Yorkshire Times called it "mellow and soulful".

-Music video

-A music video was produced to promote the single.
-It was directed by German director Marcus Nispel and filmed in the US.